strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 ## Miscellaneous

+- We have added the [OpenAPI](https://loopback.io/doc/en/lb3/OpenAPI-connector.html) and [gRPC](https://loopback.io/doc/en/lb3/gRPC-connector.html) connectors to be a part of our available connectors in [PR#558](https://github.com/strongloop/loopback-workspace/pull/558) and [PR#906](https://github.com/strongloop/loopback.io/pull/906).
+Now, when a user calls `lb4 datasource`, they will have OpenAPI and gRPC as options for the connector.

-- The `lb4 update` command runs against a LoopBack 4 project and checks dependencies against the installed `@loopback/cli`, by answering yes.
-This also updates the dependencies in `package.json`.
+- The `lb4 update` command runs against a LoopBack 4 project and checks dependencies against the installed `@loopback/cli`.
+Optionally, it updates the dependencies in `package.json`.
 Details can be found on page [Update generator](https://loopback.io/doc/en/lb4/Update-generator.html).

 - In [spike story#3770](https://github.com/strongloop/loopback-next/issues/3770) we came up with a plan to support querying with nested filter in the API Explorer by re-designing the `@param.query.object()` decorator.
 The follow-up implementation story is tracked in [#2208](https://github.com/strongloop/loopback-next/issues/2208).

 - We fixed a bug in `loopback-datasource-juggler` where `applyDefaultOnWrites` was not being applied in nested objects and arrays.
 You can find the details in [PR#1797](https://github.com/strongloop/loopback-datasource-juggler/pull/1797).

+## Community Contributions

+Here are some of the highlighted contributions from the community:

 - For the model definition created by running `lb4 openapi`, we fixed the JavaScript type mapping of `date` from `Date` to `string`.
 Details see [PR#142](https://github.com/strongloop/loopback-next/pull/4142).